 Jama Masjid: The congregational mosque, is also one of the earliest buildings made in the city.
 The mosque is made in a distinguished manner.

 The other distinguished buildings in the city are the Diwan-I-Am or a hall of public audience, where the ruler met the general public.
 The other set up was that of Diwan-i-Khas or a hall of private audience.

-o Similarly building for other purposes were Ibadat Khana or the house of worship; Birbal’s house (the house of Akbar’s favorite minister); Panch Mahal, it was a five storied building which gradually narrowed in the size .
+o Similarly, building for other purposes were Ibadat Khana or the house of worship; Birbal’s house (the house of Akbar’s favorite minister); Panch Mahal, which was a five-storied building that gradually narrowed in the size .

-Ranthambore National Park homes a great number of animals, birds,and reptiles.
-Among animals, tigers, leopards, jungle cat, desert cat, monkey, fox and more.
-There are multiple variety of birds and reptiles.
+Ranthambore National Park homes a great number of animals, birds, and reptiles.
+Among animals are tigers, leopards, jungle cats, desert cats, monkeys, foxes, and more.
+There are multiple varieties of birds and reptiles.
 It is one of the most sought-after wildlife reserves in the northern part of the country.
 Have a rendezvous with the big cats here.

 Visit the local vibrant bazaars here.
 Jaipur is mostly popular for its jewelry designs, block prints, fabrics and camel skin.
 The city tempts you to live the royal life of the ancient maharajas through its various heritage resorts.
 The trip to Jaipur leaves you with a great knowledge about the culture and lifestyle of the people who lives and lived there.

 Being the capital city of the country, Delhi holds prominence in tourism as well as the cultural fields.
 Delhi is like a mini India in itself with diversity in language, culture and outlook.Tourists will love the stay here because it offers both Indian authenticism and the modernness.